-Similarly, the opposition political party, Pejuang (Parti Pejuang Tanah Air), led by former Prime Minister Dr Mahathir Mohamad, had its application rejected by the RoS on 6 January 2021.90 The party had previously filed a judicial review at the High Court as there has been no further response from RoS after Pejuang requested for several amendments to be made to the party's constitution following its application in August 2020.91
+Similarly, the opposition political party, Pejuang (Parti Pejuang Tanah Air), led by former Prime Minister Dr Mahathir Mohamad, had its application rejected by the RoS on 6 January 2021.
+The party had previously filed a judicial review at the High Court as there has been no further response from RoS after Pejuang requested for several amendments to be made to the party's constitution following its application in August 2020.
+The party is application in August 2020.